-Course Materials Organic Chemistry, Wade, 8th edition, Prentice Hall, hard copy or eText (Required) Highly recommended: WileyPlus with Orion online access (see additional information on our Sakai course site).
-Organic Chemistry II: As a Second Language, Klein; use of a molecular modeling kit and the solutions manual for the textbook is also recommended; the books are also on reserve at the library.
+Course Materials Organic Chemistry, Wade, 8th edition, Prentice Hall, hard copy or eText (Required) Highly recommended: Organic Chemistry II: As a Second Language, Klein; use of a molecular modeling kit and the solutions manual for the textbook is also recommended; the books are also on reserve at the library.
 Daily access to your Loyola email account and Loyola's Sakai site sakai.luc.edu are also required to receive communications from the instructor and to access course materials, assignments, scores.
-Copyright/Intellectual Property reminder: course materials provided by your instructors at Loyola may not be shared outside any course without the instructor's written permission.
+You will not be permitted to use a calculator on exams.